 Be encouraged that it is possible to create a reading practice in your own life.
 Let Marcie show you how and even give you the reading lists that have inspired Well-Read Moms over the years.

 A b o u t t h e A u t h o r

 Marcie Stokman is founder and president of the international movement and book club the Well-Read Mom (WRM).
 With a passion for reading and motherhood, she writes and speaks to encourage women in a world of rising isolation, loneliness, and mental health issues.
-Through the power of reading together and reading well in their WRM book clubs, Well-Read Moms across the country are finding friendships, purpose and true leisure.
+Through the power of reading together and reading well, Well-Read Moms across the country are finding friendships, meaning, and true leisure.
 Connecting on a deeper level and serving others in their search for purpose is Marcie’s passion.

 Marcie has a Bachelor of Nursing from the University of Nebraska, Kearney and Masters in Psychology from the Adler Institute in Chicago.
 As a clinical nurse specialist (CNS) in mental health, Marcie founded the Family Consulting Services at Cuyuna Regional Medical Center, which continues to operate today, providing individual marriage and family counseling.
 She co-founded Frameworks, a workshop series for teachers, nurses, and the broader community on healthy lifestyle strategies and mindset habits.

 Speaking and leadership credits include the Minnesota Association of Catholic Homeschooling Educators Conference (MACHE), the annual WRM conferences at the University of St. Thomas, St. Paul, Minnesota, as well as numerous organizations in Chicago, Milwaukee, Boston, New York, DesMoines, Denver, Sacramento and smaller cities across the United States and Canada.